Vancouver, WA F17

 Black Butte Ranch OR

 Jonathan lives with his wife, Janie, in Sisters, Oregon.
-Jonathan taught in several colleges and Universities in China for over a decade and then spent 15 years pastoring at Good Shepherd Community Church in Boring, Oregon.
+Jonathan taught in several colleges and universities in Central and East Asia for over a decade working with Muslims, and then spent 15 years pastoring at Good Shepherd Community Church in Boring, Oregon.
 He is now on staff with Co-Serve International and has the amazing privilege to learn from and help train leaders all over the world.
-He is the author of Giving Wisely and Reconstructing the Church: Paul's Letter to the 21st Century.
-Jonathan and Janie have three children and 3 grandchildren.
+He is the author of Giving Wisely, Breaking the King Saul Syndrome, and Reconstructing the Church: Paul's Letter to the 21st Century.
+Jonathan and Janie have three children and 4 grandchildren.

 b